ga-wdi-lessons/sinatra-rest/views.md

 <% end %>
 ```

-> As we delve deeper into backend development.
-The neccessity to iterate
+> As we delve deeper into back-end development, the necessity to iterate
 through data sets — like in the above code snippet — becomes extremely important.
 Instead of names, we might loop through NFL players.
 Instead of `name`, it
 might look like `player.name`.
 Depending on the object representing players, it